Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Project Goals

 The main purpose of this project is to create a website that will support a newly created company.
 We would build the website for them and they would be provided with various designs.
 The website will show that we, as a company, have experience in creating new styles of websites that are attractive at first glance.
-I wanted to implement new looks of website styles, as we have entered a new age of development.
+I wanted to implement new way of website wording, as we have entered a new age of development.
 There is big competition on the market, which only brings needs to stand out.